JonasSchaub/FragmentFingerprints/README.md

 * integer number that specifies with how many molecules the generation of the fingerprints should start.
   In each round, the number of molecules to be processed increases by + integer number.

-Example usage: <code>java -jar FragmentFingerprinter-fat.jar first-input-file-in-same-dir-name.txt second-input-file-in same-dir-name.txt third-path-name-to-save-results 10</code>
+Example usage: <code>Example usage: java -jar  FragmentFingerprinter-fat-0.0.0.1 Fragments_File_PerformaceTest_13000.csv
+MoleculeFragments_File_PerformanceTest_13000.csv PerformanceTest_Result 1000</code>
 <br>The CMD application will then import the data sets and create bit and count fingerprints.
 The application will also create output files of the
 measured runtimes and a file in which the generated fingerprints are stored line by line.
 So that each line represents a fingerprint whose components are separated by commas.